bpython/curtsies/docs/window.rst

 to the terminal.

-A window owns its output stream - it is assumed (but not enforced) that no additional data is written to this stream between renders, an assumption which allowing for example portions of the screen which do not change between renderings not to be redrawn during a rendering.
+A window owns its output stream - it is assumed (but not enforced) that no additional data is written to this stream between renders, an assumption which allows for example portions of the screen which do not change between renderings not to be redrawn during a rendering.

 There are two useful window classes, both subclasses of :py:class:`~curtsies.window.BaseWindow`. :py:class:`~curtsies.FullscreenWindow` renders to the terminal's `alternate screen buffer <http://invisible-island.net/xterm/ctlseqs/ctlseqs.html#The%20Alternate%20Screen%20Buffer>`_